SURFnet/apie/README.md

   -w observations.edn
 ```

-This will exhaustively index your endpoint paths and print the
+This will exhaustively index your endpoint paths, validate against the
-resulting observations to `observations.edn`.
-This file is in [EDN
+RIO profile and write the results to `observations.edn`.
+This file is
-format](https://github.com/edn-format/edn) which is similar to JSON
+in [EDN format](https://github.com/edn-format/edn) which is similar to
-and can be read as text, but it will probably be very large.
+JSON and can be read as text, but it will probably be very large.

 ## Spidering via gateway